TheOnceAndFutureSmalltalker/yolov3_time_covers/README.md

 </p>
 <br />

-Now run the following Python script to insert Time magazine covers into these training images.
+Now run the following Python script to insert Time Magazine covers into these training images.
 In addition, frames from the example video, project_video.mp4, are extracted and used as training images as well.

     >python prepare_images.py

-If you inspect some of these images, you will see that most have a Time magazine cover inserted in them somewhere (a few do not).
+If you inspect some of these images, you will see that most have a Time Magazine cover inserted in them somewhere (a few do not).
 The sample images from above are shown below with the Time covers inserted.
-Yours may appear different as the covers are inserted randomly.
+Yours may appear differently as the covers are inserted randomly.

 <br />
 <p align="center">